rack-app/rack-app/README.md

 Super bare bone Rack::App for writing minimalist/masochist rack apps

 The idea behind is simple.
-Have a little framework that can allow you write pure rack apps or api, that will do nothing more than what you defined.
+Have a little framework that can allow you write pure rack apps, that will do nothing more than what you defined.